-- 1) The Municipality may in hard copy and an electronic media and or data base keep record of the land use rights in relation to each erf or portion of land and which information shall be regarded as part of its Land Use Scheme. - 2) The Municipality must keep, maintain and make accessible to the public, including on the Municipality's website, the approved Land Use Scheme and or any component thereof applicable within the Municipal area of the Municipality. - 3) Should anybody or person request a copy of the approved Land Use Scheme, the Municipality must provide on payment by such body or person of the prescribed fee, a copy to them of the approved Land Use Scheme or any component thereof, provided that if the Municipality is of the opinion that in order to provide the said copy it will take officials unreasonably away from their substantive duties such request for a copy can be dealt with in terms of the Promotion of Access to Information Act, 2000.
+1) The Municipality may in hard copy and an electronic media and or data base

+- 2) The Municipality must keep, maintain and make accessible to the public, including on the Municipality's website, the approved Land Use Scheme and or any component thereof applicable within the Municipal area of the Municipality. - 3) Should anybody or person request a copy of the approved Land Use Scheme, the Municipality must provide on payment by such body or person of the prescribed fee, a copy to them of the approved Land Use Scheme or any component thereof, provided that if the Municipality is of the opinion that in order to provide the said copy it will take officials unreasonably away from their substantive duties such request for a copy can be dealt with in terms of the Promotion of Access to Information Act, 2000.